hack-yg-team-pdf/meta/README.md

 ## S3

-Most data transfer is done over S3; in the bucket `yg-pdf`; ask Ian for an access key
+Most data transfer is done over S3; in the bucket `yg-pdf`

 * `s3://yg-pdf/form_jsons` - the formatted jsons in the form format ready for display
 * `s3://yg-pdf/raw_pdfs` - Scraped pdfs to be turned into jsons
+* `s3://yg-pdf/mturk_images` - Cropped images of each form field highlighted for Mechanical Turk processing to get field name
+* `mturk.csv` - Manifest of all fields to be send to Mechanical turk with blobs of text that *may* have the form field in it for a given image